erdemiraysu/Seasonal_Flu_Vaccine_Intake_Classification/README.md

 # Flu_Shot_Learning_Predict_Seasonal_Flu_Vaccines_Project3

 ## Overview

-The goal is to predict how likely individuals are to receive their seasonal flu vaccines.
-Target Variable: seasonal_vaccine - Whether respondent received seasonal flu vaccine or not.
+The 2009 H1N1 flu virus, also called "swine flu," first appeared in the spring of 2009 and quickly spread across the world.
+Vaccines for H1N1 were first publicly available in the United States in October 2009, when the United States government began a vaccination campaign.
+We will look at data from the National 2009 H1N1 Flu Survey collected to monitor vaccination rates during that campaign.
+This phone survey asked people whether they had received H1N1 and seasonal flu vaccines, in conjunction with information they shared about their lives, opinions, and behaviors.

 ## Business and Data Understanding

+The goal is to predict how likely individuals are to receive their H1N1 or seasonal flu vaccines.
+A better understanding of how these characteristics have been associated with personal vaccination patterns may provide guidance for future public health efforts.

+Target Variable:
+* `h1n1_vaccine` -  Whether respondent received H1N1 vaccine or not.
+* `seasonal_vaccine` - Whether respondent received seasonal flu vaccine or not.

 The features in this dataset: